 - Protect yourself against depreciation.
 New cars greatly depreciate in the first year after the sale.
-You could end up at a loss in your loan if you total the new car or need to sell it soon after buying it.
+You could end up upside down in your loan if you total the new car or need to sell it soon after buying it.
 Your down payment will reduce what you owe back on your loan.

 - Lower monthly payments.
 The money you put toward the car at the time of purchase will go toward your ownership when financing.
-This means that the more money you put down, the less you pay each month, and the easier it may be for you to pay off your loan early.
+This means that the more money you put down, the less you pay each month, and the easier it may be for you to pay off your loan or get out of your lease early.

 What Percentage Should I Put Down on a Car?

 Clearly, a down payment is very helpful.
 But how much should you put down?
 Conventionally, people say 20%, but most people make far smaller down payments, closer to 12% on average.

 For car leases, there may be a specific amount of cash due at signing which is predetermined.
 There may not be a lot of leeway on what you can put down on a lease, so you'll likely have to pay the predetermined amount.

 When buying a car, you have to find the sweet spot for a down payment.
 Essentially, you have to consider your own financial situation.
 When financing, it's ideal to put down as much as you can without stretching yourself financially thin.
 If you have the funds to pay 20% down and still keep a comfortable savings, then it's a good idea.
 However, putting down 10-12% is better than emptying your bank account entirely.

 A Large Down Payment Isn't Always Better